-LANGUAGE, LITERACY AND NUMERACY TEST (LLN)
+LANGUAGE.
+LITERACY AND NUMERACY TEST (LLN)

-All students are required to undertake a Language, Literacy and Numeracy (LLN) test mapped at ACSF level 4 for Certificate IV level courses and ACSF level 5 for Diploma level courses conducted by Blue Lotus College
+All students are required to undertake a Language, Literacy and Numeracy (LLN) test mapped at ACSF level 3 for Certificate III, ACSF level 4 for IV level courses, ACSF level 5 for Diploma level courses, and ACSF level 6 for Advanced Diploma and Graduate Diploma level courses conducted by Blue Lotus College(BLC).